 Nylon is usually reinforced with interwoven threads at regular intervals (ripstop) for better tear resistance.
 Ripstop fabrics isolate the tear and prevent it from expanding.
 The nylon used for hiking backpacks is often coated with polyurethane or silicone in order to be water-resistant.
 However, be aware that this doesn’t mean that the backpack as such is waterproof as backpacks usually don’t come with waterproof zippers.

 An ill-fitting backpack can diminish your performance whereas a well-fitting hiking backpack can increase it.
-The length of the backpack’s back panel has to match your torso length while the hip belt has to fit your waist/hips circumference.
+The backpack has to match your torso length so that it sits comfortably on your back. while the hip belt has to fit your waist/hips circumference.
 Before buying a hiking backpack, check that your torso length matches the respective torso range of the backpack you had in mind.
 This is very important as the backpack will otherwise ride too low or too high on your back.
 Most modern backpacks come with adjustable harnesses and thus it’s usually very easy to get a backpack that fits you well.
 Some backpacks also come in different sizes (torso lengths).

 To get your torso length you need to measure the length from the bony bump at the base of your neck where the slope of the shoulder meets the neck (C7 – the seventh cervical vertebra; tilt your head forward to make it easier to find), and down to the point of your spine which is placed in between the tops of your hipbones (iliac crest).
 Stand up straight while measuring to get precise measurements.